-- Skils’kin recognizes that our employees are essential to successful performance of our mission, and that out strengths lie in putting everyone’s good ideas to work.
-The basic virtues of kindness, courtesy, and integrity are among the elements that provide an environment conducive to mission performance and a pleasant working environment.
+Skils’kin recognizes that our employees are essential to successful performance of our mission, and that our strengths lie in putting everyone’s good ideas to work.
+The basic virtues of kindness, courtesy, and integrity are among the elements that provide an environment conducive to mission performance and for a pleasant working environment.

 - People with disabilities, their families, friends and allies teach us much about the importance and value of listening to and being guided by the very people who “experience” the services and supports that we provide.
 Therefore:

 - All people have the right to be treated with dignity and respect.

 - All people have the right to access services which allow them to achieve their highest individual potential.